LawyerCat42069/BRC-420-69/README.md

 PIL (Pillow)
 io
 stegano
+cryptography

 Conclusion
 The BRC-69 standard provides a robust method for embedding and extracting metadata from images stored on the Bitcoin blockchain.
-This allows for unique, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.
+This allows for unique, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.

 License
 This project is licensed under the terms of the MIT license.